zachvalenta/jvns.ca/content/post/2017-08-05-how-kubernetes-certificates-work.markdown

 Kubernetes makes a lot of assumptions about how you've set up your client certificates. (it sets the user to be the Common Name field and the group to be the Organization field).
-If those assumptions don't match what you want, I think the right thing to do is to **not use** client cert auth and instead use an authenticating proxy.
+If those assumptions don't match what you want, the right thing to do is to **not use** client cert auth and instead use an authenticating proxy.

 ### The request header certificate authority (or: using an authenticating proxy)